Our Lady of Mercy Church St. Anthony of Padua Mission

 Samantha Spencer, Bill O’Shaughnessy,

-Anne Carr, Silas Agina,
+Anne Carr, Silas Agina, Rita Stock,

 Helen Curran, niece of Pauline Burcher,